shunak/TodoApp/README.md

 # Todo App

-This is a todo application by Typescript.
+This is a todo application by TypeScript.
+Under development...